mosaicMK/Script-Packaging-Module/README.md

 This command will encrypt a file using AES 256 bit encryption to a dll file and will generate a key printed to a txt file that can be used to decypt the file

-You can use the fallowing to decypt the file and run it from another PowerShell script
+You can use the following to decypt the file and run it from another PowerShell script
 ```
     $Path = <Path to DLL>
-    trap { "Decryption failed"; break }
     $secure = Get-Content $path | ConvertTo-SecureString -Key (<Content of key file seperated by a ",">)
     $BSTR = [System.Runtime.InteropServices.Marshal]::SecureStringToBSTR($Secure)
     $script = [System.Runtime.InteropServices.Marshal]::PtrToStringAuto($BSTR)